Monday, May 11, 2026

 Veteran’s Group Announces Exciting Plans

-December 12, 2025
+December 15, 2025

-in Currents, News, Recents
+in News, Recents, Videos

 Share on FacebookShare on TwitterShare on LinkedIn

-Written by: Josh Kohn
+by Josh Kohn

 On a bitterly cold Thursday evening, December 11, 2025, the Carroll County community gathered in force for a moment that blended celebration, gratitude, and bold vision for the future.
 Despite temperatures hovering around 20 degrees, an estimated 50 to 75 people attended the Carroll County Veteran’s Independence Project event, bundled in coats and scarves, warming themselves near propane space heaters as smiles and conversation filled the air.